SpunBlue/UFNF-Engine-Launcher/README.md

 7. make a pull request to this repository with your update.

 > Side note: if you want to upload an update please remove the previous version!
+> Only mods made in UFNF are accepted!